 Officers, N.C.O.s and Men of the 1st Battalion, Buried in Bruay Communal Cemetery Extension

-There are now 412 Commonwealth burials of the First World War in the extension (UK 126, Canada 276, South Africa 1 and India 9) The Commonwealth plots, which were designed by Sir Edwin Lutyens and W. C. Von Berg also contain some French and German war graves.
+There are now 412 Commonwealth burials of the First World War in the extension (UK 126, Canada 276, South Africa 1 and India 9).

 The extension to the communal cemetery was begun by French troops in October 1914, on land belonging to the Compagnie des Mines de Bruay.
 The French Tenth Army handed over this part of the line to Commonwealth forces in March 1916, the 22nd Casualty Clearing Station, which was established at Bruay, continued to bury in it.
 Nearly half the burials in the extension are from the Canadian Corps who occupied this sector from early in 1917.

 The Cemetery contains just 10 soldiers of the Cheshire Regiment, including 1 soldier of from the original 1st Battalion.

 Grave: F. 20.
 Killed in Action: 26 April 1917 Age: 35